smart-data-models/dataModel.SocialMedia/SMUser/doc/spec.md

 ## List of properties

-- `address`: The mailing address  - `areaServed`: The geographic area where a service or offered item is provided  - `createdPost`: The ID of the post that the SMUser created.  - `isMentionedBy`: The ID of a post that mentions the SMUser.  - `location`:   - `platform`: Description of the  social platform of the user.  - `type`: NGSI-LD Entity Type.
+- `address`: The mailing address  - `areaServed`: The geographic area where a service or offered item is provided  - `createdPosts`: The ID of the post that the SMUser created.  - `isMentionedBy`: The ID of a post that mentions the SMUser.  - `location`:   - `platform`: Description of the  social platform of the user.  - `type`: NGSI-LD Entity Type.
 It must be equal to SMUser.  - `userId`: The User ID of the SMUser.  - `userName`: The username of the SMUser.
 Privacy:'Low'
 Required properties
-- `id`  - `platform`  - `type`  - `userId`  - `userName`  ## Data Model description of properties
+- `id`  - `platform`  - `type`  - `userName`  ## Data Model description of properties
 Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml